-Seattle grew by more than 100,000 people in past 10 years, Kent among fastest-growing cities, new census data shows
+Seattle grew by more than 100,000 people in past 10 years, King County population booms, diversifies, new census data shows

 The data released from the once-a-decade census is the most detailed information yet on the country’s population and racial makeup, but will take days and weeks to fully analyze.
 Actual raw numbers for the cities were not immediately available Thursday.

-Part of Kent’s population gain is due to the annexation of the Panther Lake region, which the city officially took over on July 1, 2010.
+Part of Kent’s population gain is due to the annexation of the Panther Lake area, which the city officially took over on July 1, 2010.

-In gaining more than 100,000 people, Seattle joins Denver, Fort Worth, Dallas, Houston, San Antonio and Austin, Texas, Los Angeles, New York City, Jacksonville, Florida, Charlotte, North Carolina, Phoenix, Oklahoma City and Columbus, Ohio.
+Along with Seattle, Denver, Fort Worth, Dallas, Houston, San Antonio and Austin, Texas, Los Angeles, New York City, Jacksonville, Florida, Charlotte, North Carolina, Phoenix, Oklahoma City and Columbus, Ohio, all gained more than 100,000 people.

 On a broad level, the data showed the country gaining in population in its largest metro areas, while rural areas generally saw their populations shrink.